 Shares represented by valid proxies will be voted at the meeting in accordance with the directions given.
-If the enclosed proxy card is signed and returned without any directions given, the shares will be voted "for" the election of the nominees for director named in the proxy, and "for" the ratification of the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2023.
+If the enclosed proxy card is signed and returned without any directions given, the shares will be voted "for" the election of the nominees for director named in the proxy, "for" the Charter Amendment Proposals, and "for" the ratification of the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2025.